schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Calamity

-A bandaged pharmacy aide crushs a roadblock at a entryway.
+A bandaged pharmacy aide crushs a roadblock at an entryway.

 ## Bonding